By S?awomir Sierakowski/ Warsaw

-l S?awomir Sierakowski, founder of the Krytyka Polityczna movement, is Director of the Institute for Advanced Study in Warsaw and a fellow at the Robert Bosch Academy in Berlin.
+• S?awomir Sierakowski, founder of the Krytyka Polityczna movement, is a senior fellow at the German Council on Foreign Relations.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*